 Only attend Mullingar hospital emergency department if absolutely necessary

-The Regional Hospital Mullingar and emergency department (ED) at the hospital is extremely busy today (Wednesday, December 2) and delays are being experienced presently.
+The Regional Hospital Mullingar and emergency department is extremely busy and delays are being experienced presently.

-Also read: EXCLUSIVE: Construction firm to create 100 new jobs in Longford
+A spokesperson for Ireland East Hospital Group said, "There are a number of non-Covid-19 patients presenting with a series of complex illnesses.
+We ask the public to consider their care options if at all possible.
+However, if urgent care is required, patients should refer to the hospital.

 "Regional Hospital Mullingar would like to assure people that anyone seriously injured or ill will be assessed and treated as a priority.